borisdev/resume/resume.md

   experts, one of which was a founder and VP, one DevOps engineer, one MLOps engineer, and one human annotation expert.
 - A VP of Product/Founder at a sister company helped me recognize that past work was missing pre-processing noise filters.
-- A annotation expert helped me recognize that we needed a democratic relationship with the annotators to ensure quality.
+- An annotation expert helped me recognize that we needed a democratic relationship with the annotators to ensure quality.
 - I probed, got consensus, and acted.
 After it was agreed that the biggest potential factor to bad performance that had been unexplored to date